SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 {% hint style="information" %}
-**Please note!** If you request that we remove the additional retention years you had previously purchased, once our team makes this change, the change is applied after 3 days in Syskit Point.
+**Please note!** If you request the removal of additional retention years that you previously purchased, the change will be applied after 3 days.

-This serves as a safety measure, as once the change is final, all audit log storage that surpasses your currently purchased retention period will be erased.
+This serves as a safety measure, as once the change is final, all audit logs that exceed your currently purchased retention period will be erased.

 {% endhint %}